-In coming to our draft decision, we have considered the increase in costs as suggested by the new taxi cost index we developed for this review, the balance between the demand and supply of taxi services (market outcomes), and stakeholders' feedback.11 We were also mindful of the challenges being faced by the taxi industry as a result of the coronavirus pandemic.
+In coming to our decision, we considered the increase in costs as suggested by the new taxi cost index we developed for this review, the balance between the demand for and supply of taxi services (market outcomes), and stakeholders' feedback.
+We were also mindful of the challenges being faced by the taxi industry because of the coronavirus pandemic.

-We consider that the suggested increase in the maximum fares, as calculated by the new taxi cost index, is reasonable and appropriate.
-The new taxi cost index reflects the current costs of operating a taxi in Victoria, and therefore also the costs that should be recovered to facilitate the commercial viability of operating an unbooked taxi service in Victoria.
+We consider that the increase in maximum fares, as calculated by the new taxi cost index, is reasonable and appropriate.
+The new index reflects the changes in costs of operating a taxi in Victoria since our last review in 2020, and therefore should facilitate the commercial viability of operating an unbooked taxi service in Victoria.
 The taxi cost index also incorporates the Fair Work Commission's annual wage review determination.
-The manner in which we have set the maximum fares for unbooked taxi services are consistent with the recent amendments to the Commercial Passenger Vehicle Industry Act 2017 which allows the commission to determine the maximum fares based on Fair Work Commission's annual wage review and the commercial viability of operating a taxi service.